abhinashpadhy575-pixel/cgpa-calculator/README.md

 # cgpa-calculator
-to calculate CGPA of the semesters
+to calculate CGPA of the semester